Certified Coach Specializing in Professional Growth, Learning & Development

 My Coaching Qualifications

-My ability and desire to serve in a coaching relationship comes from three key sources:
+My ability and desire to serve in a coaching relationship comes from four key sources:

 Carrie was an important mentor to me in my work as a Program Coordinator.
 She asks pointed questions, offers practical solutions, and prioritizes personal strengths when developing goals.
 I appreciate the way that Carrie incorporates mindfulness into her coaching while also providing the structure to make concrete progress towards well-defined goals.
 She helped me to take a data-based approach in my work which enabled me to further define and achieve success in my role.Nicole Stefanowicz